Northwest Airlines Flight 255

-On August 16, 1987, a McDonnell Douglas MD-82, operating as Northwest Airlines Flight 255, crashed shortly after takeoff from Detroit Metropolitan Airport, about 8:46 pm EDT (00:46 UTC August 17), resulting in the deaths of all six crew members and 148 of the 149 passengers, along with two people on the ground.
-The sole survivor was a 4-year-old girl named Cecelia Cichan, who sustained serious injuries.
-The National Transportation Safety Board (NTSB) determined that the probable cause of the accident was the flight deck crew's failure to set flaps and slats for takeoff.
-A contributing factor was a lack of power to the aircraft's central aural warning system, which prevented the takeoff warning system from providing an audio alert to the crew of the improper takeoff configuration.
+On Sunday, August 16, 1987, a McDonnell Douglas MD-82 operating as Northwest Airlines Flight 255 crashed shortly after takeoff from Detroit Metropolitan Airport at about 20:46 EDT (00:46 UTC August 17).
+All six crew members and 148 of the 149 passengers, as well as two people on the ground, were killed.

+The National Transportation Safety Board (NTSB) determined that the probable cause of the accident was the flight crew's failure to set flaps and slats for takeoff.
+A contributing factor was a lack of power to the aircraft's central aural warning system, which prevented the takeoff warning system from providing an aural alert to the crew of the improper takeoff configuration.

 Background

 Aircraft

-The aircraft involved was a twin-engined McDonnell Douglas MD-82 (registration number N312RC), a derivative of the McDonnell Douglas DC-9 and part of the McDonnell Douglas MD-80 series of aircraft.
+The aircraft involved was a twin-engine McDonnell Douglas MD-82 (registration number N312RC), a derivative of the McDonnell Douglas DC-9 and part of the McDonnell Douglas MD-80 series of aircraft.
 The jet was manufactured in 1981, entered service with Republic Airlines, and was acquired by Northwest Airlines in its merger with Republic in 1986.
 The aircraft was powered by two Pratt & Whitney JT8D-217 turbofan engines.

 Crew

 Two pilots and four flight attendants crewed Flight 255.
-The captain was John R. Maus, 57, from Las Vegas, Nevada, and David J. Dodds, 35, from Galena, Illinois.

-Maus had logged 20,859 flight hours in his career, with 1,359 of those on the McDonnell Douglas MD-80.
-He had continuously worked for the airline and its predecessors for 31 years, during which time he had also flown the Fairchild F-27, Boeing 727, Boeing 757, and McDonnell Douglas DC-9.
-Other pilots who had flown with Maus described him as a "competent and capable pilot" who had a reputation for operating "by the book."

-Dodds had 8,044 flight hours, with 1,604 on the MD-82, and had continuously worked for the airline and its predecessors for more than 8 years.
-Captains with whom Dodds had flown graded him as average or above average, describing him as competent, thorough, personable, easy to work with, and not hesitant to call out potential problems to senior pilots.
+The captain was 57-year-old John R. Maus from Las Vegas, Nevada, and the first officer was 35-year-old David J. Dodds from Galena, Illinois.
+Maus had logged 20,859 flight hours in his career, with 1,359 on the McDonnell Douglas MD-80.
+He had continuously worked for the airline and its predecessors for 31 years, also flying the Fairchild F-27, Boeing 727, Boeing 757 and McDonnell Douglas DC-9.
+Other pilots who had flown with Maus described him as a "competent and capable pilot" who had a reputation for operating "by the book".
+Dodds had 8,044 flight hours, with 1,604 on the MD-82, and had continuously worked for the airline and its predecessors for more than eight years.
+Captains with whom Dodds had flown graded him as average or above average, describing him as competent, thorough and not hesitant to alert senior pilots of potential problems.

 Schedule

-The flight crew began their workday on August 16, 1987, scheduled to operate the accident aircraft together for a total of four flight segments.
+The flight crew began their workday on Sunday, August 16, 1987, scheduled to operate the accident aircraft together for four flight segments.
 The first leg, operating as Northwest Flight 750, was from Minneapolis–Saint Paul International Airport to MBS International Airport in Saginaw, Michigan.
-From there, the same flight crew and aircraft continued as Flight 255, with scheduled stops at Detroit Metropolitan Wayne County Airport in Romulus, Michigan; Phoenix Sky Harbor International Airport in Arizona; and the final destination at John Wayne Airport in Santa Ana, California.
+From there, the same flight crew and aircraft continued as Flight 255, with scheduled stops at Detroit Metropolitan Wayne County Airport, Phoenix Sky Harbor International Airport and the final destination, John Wayne Airport in Santa Ana, California.
 Other than a minor problem taxiing to the arrival gate, the flight from Saginaw to Detroit was uneventful.
 During the stopover at Detroit, a Northwest Airlines mechanic inspected the aircraft and the logbook.